BBC One "Lens" idents: Components of look

 ManvsMachine said the idents are designed to capture "British life through multiple lenses".
 Each ident features a large community space, being utilised for a variety of different purposes.
 The idents present these spaces by slowly rotating around the image, with a circular, lens effect showing parts of the space being used for different events, during different times of day, and in different configurations.
 Each location has a set of three idents each; corresponding scenes from the other two idents are shown within the lens.
-The lens device pays homage to BBC One's past use of a circle shape as part of its idents from the 1960s, including the globe, balloon and circle idents.
+The lens device pays homage to BBC One's historic use of a rotating globe as part of its identity.
 The music of the idents were produced by Resonate, a sound design agency in London.

-The idents were originally intended to launch in October 2021 alongside the introduction of the new BBC logo, but the launch was delayed to April 2022; the remainder of the presentation package associated with the idents was launched with the new logo, but the channel continued to use a repackaged version of the existing "Oneness" idents until 1 April 2022.
+The idents were originally intended to launch in October 2021 alongside the introduction of the new BBC logo, but the launch was delayed to April 2022; a repackaged version of the existing "Oneness" idents were used in the meantime, while the remainder of the presentation package associated with the idents launched as scheduled.